Spherical CR uniformization of the magic 3-manifold: Introduction

 Recently, Schwartz's conjecture was shown for complex hyperbolic $(3,3,n)$ triangle groups with positive integer $n\geq 4$ in \cite{ParkerWX:2016} and $n=\infty$ in \cite{ParkerWill:2016}. \begin{thm}[Parker, Wang and Xie \cite{ParkerWX:2016}, Parker and Will \cite{ParkerWill:2016}] Let $n \geq 4$, and let $\Gamma=\langle I_1, I_2, I_3 \rangle$ be a complex hyperbolic $(3,3,n)$ triangle group.
 Then $\Gamma$ is a discrete and faithful representation of the $(3,3,n)$ triangle group if and only if $I_1 I_3 I_2 I_3$ is not elliptic. \end{thm}

-There are some interesting results on complex hyperbolic $(3,3,n)$ triangle groups with $I_1I_3I_2I_3$ being parabolic. \begin{thm}[Deraux and Falbel \cite{DerauxF:2015}, Deraux \cite{Deraux:2015} and Acosta \cite{Acosta:2019}] Let $4 \leq n \leq +\infty $, and let $\Gamma=\langle I_1, I_2, I_3 \rangle$ be a complex hyperbolic $(3,3,n)$ triangle group with $I_1I_3I_2I_3$ being parabolic.
+There are some interesting results on complex hyperbolic $(3,3,n)$ triangle groups with $I_1I_3I_2I_3$ being parabolic. \begin{thm} [Deraux and Falbel \cite{DerauxF:2015}, Deraux \cite{Deraux:2015} and Acosta \cite{Acosta:2019}] Let $4 \leq n \leq +\infty $, and let $\Gamma=\langle I_1, I_2, I_3 \rangle$ be a complex hyperbolic $(3,3,n)$ triangle group with $I_1I_3I_2I_3$ being parabolic.
 Let $\Gamma'$ be the even subgroup of $\Gamma$.
 Then the manifolds at infinity of the quotient ${\bf H}^2_{\mathbb C}/{\Gamma'}$ is obtained from Dehn surgery on one of the cusps of the Whitehead link complement with slope $n-2$. \end{thm}

-Note that the choice of the meridian-longitude systems of the Whitehead link complement in Theorem 1.5 is different from that in \cite{Acosta:2019}, the meridian-longitude systems chosen here seems more coherent for the manifolds at infinity of the complex hyperbolic triangle group $\Delta_{3,m,n; \infty}$ below.
+Note that the choice of the meridian-longitude systems of the Whitehead link complement in Theorem \ref{thm:Acosta} is different from that in \cite{Acosta:2019}.
+The meridian-longitude systems chosen here is from \cite{MartelliP:2006}, which seems more coherent for the manifolds at infinity of the complex hyperbolic triangle group $\Delta_{3,m,n; \infty}$ below.

 These deformations furnish some of the simplest interesting examples in the still mysterious subject of complex hyperbolic deformations.
 While some progress has been made in understanding these examples, there is still a lot unknown about them.